GEMScienceTools/gmpe-smtk/README.md

 directed to the hazard scientific staff of the GEM Model Facility (hazard@globalquakemodel.org).

-The Hazard Modeller's Toolkit (hmtk) is therefore distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The GMPE Strong Motion Modeller's Toolkit (gmpe-smtk) is therefore distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 The GEM Foundation, and the authors of the software, assume no liability for use of the software.